 Our migraine research program aims to find better acute and preventive treatments for adults and children who suffer from migraine.
 Our current and upcoming studies include:

-- Tian/TX360.
-For those who don’t like pills or shots, this study may be for you.
-The TX360 uses small catheter placed deep in the nose to instill a tiny spray of medicine onto the SPG, a pain nerve that sits between the nose and brain.
+- Another trial we have for those who don’t like pills or shots, is a trial that is testing a device for medication delivery.
+In this trial, the device uses a small catheter placed deep in the nose to instill a tiny spray of medicine onto the SPG, a pain nerve that sits between the nose and brain.
 This study is for those with Chronic Migraine (15 or more headache days per month).
+Click the button to view information about this study on clinicaltrials.gov.
 Learn More

-All studies at NEICR are available at no cost, and there is compensation for time and travel.
-Participation is voluntary, and you may withdraw at any time.
-To find out more, fill out the form below or call us at 203-914-1903.
+All studies at NEICR are available at no cost to you, and there may be compensation for time and travel.
+Participation is completely voluntary, and you may withdraw at any time.
+To find out more about any of our studies, give us a call at 203-914-1903 or fill out the form below.